Canadian music genres: Grime

-Grime is a British electronic genre that emerged in the early 2000s derivative of UK garage and jungle, and draws influence from dancehall, ragga, and hip hop.
+Grime is a British electronic genre that emerged in the early 2000s; it is derivative of UK garage and jungle, and draws influence from dancehall, ragga, and hip hop.
 The style is typified by rapid, syncopated breakbeats, generally around 140 bpm, and often features an aggressive or jagged electronic sound.
 Rapping is also a significant element of the style, and lyrics often revolve around gritty depictions of urban life.

 British Man Dem (B.M.D), a grime collective originally from the UK but now established in Canada, popularised grime across Canada with their radio show "Brits in the 6ix" in 2008 in which they brought grime artists to the spotlight in Canada.
 This garnered a fan base of grime fans across Canada and even influenced some Canadians to start producing grime music too.
 Grime became increasingly popular in Canada during early 2010, most notably by Canadian grime artist Tre Mission.
 He is known as one of the first North American artists to be associated with the predominantly United Kingdom-based grime genre.
 After discovering grime and dubstep music through the Internet, he began making his own grime tracks in 2010, and started to attract positive attention in the UK.
 He has also worked with prominent British grime artists such as Wiley and Jme.
 Dhamiri, a Canadian artist with part-Lebanese and part-British roots, also mixes elements of grime with New Toronto sound since 2012.
 Drake has also had significance in bringing grime to the spotlight in Canada as well.
 The single Shutdown by Skepta sampled a speech from a Vine video created by the Canadian rapper.
 Skepta would later feature on Drake's More Life project.